acordar/chromecast-nes/README.md

 7) Debug with following instructions https://developers.google.com/cast/developing_your_receiver#debugging

-8) Add ROMs to the roms folder, and populate list on line 50 with whatever ROMs you have.
+8) Add ROMs to the roms folder, and populate list on line 50 of sender/index.html with whatever ROMs you have.

 Tweak Settings
 --------------